maldoinc/wireup/docs/pages/integrations/django/index.md

     ---

-    The integration exposes Django settings to Wireup as parameters.
+    The integration exposes Django settings to Wireup as config.

 -   :material-share-circle:{ .lg .middle } __Shared business logic__